 Moving online needs to be a deliberate choice, but given the changing demographics and how much people need to be employed to meet personal and educational expenses, this is probably the best option you can take for maintaining or even growing enrollment.

-Just because we are into the crisis and starting to see a glimmer of daylight at the end of the tunnel doesn’t mean that the communication to stakeholders should slow down.
-In fact, we suggest it actually continue and increase.
+Just because we are in the crisis and starting to see a glimmer of daylight at the end of the tunnel doesn’t mean that communication with stakeholders should slow down.
+In fact, we suggest it actually continues and increases.

 Your stakeholders want to know how you’re faring through this, as well as what the future is going to look like.
 This is critical from a fundraising perspective – most institutions are not going to have the same robust finances that they have had in the past, and informing stakeholders of how the institution is doing and what you’re doing is important.

 For example, one institution that I know was looking at a $2 million deficit because of having to refund room and board for the 850+ students who lived on campus.
 They went out to their key donors and alumni base with a request for funding, and they brought in $3 million, which more than offset the deficit.

 I’m not saying that this is the norm – this particular institution has a very loyal base – but because they had kept their base informed of what was going on, they were able to go out with a plea for help and it was (more than) met.

 Just because the Spring term is canceled (and there is a discussion about canceling the Summer term as well) doesn’t mean that the recruitment process stops.

 We are recommending that your enrollment office be very proactive in reaching out to prospective (and current) students to keep them informed of what’s going on.
 This time is CRITICAL to being focused on enrollment.
 You need to make every effort to ensure that students are selecting your institution and will be enrolling.
 Obviously, you don’t make a pest of yourself, but they want to know what’s going on and how the institution’s plans will affect them.